 I have a large and ancient two-channel, crystal-controlled Claricon VHF Handie Talkie VHF-100 (photo), a rig that was given to me when the previous owner wasn't able to sell it at the Athens hamfest and couldn't bear to consign the working rig to a dumpster.
 The VHF-100 is crystaled for the ACARA repeater.

-Portable APRS: 2m APRS Tracking Station -- click to enlarge I have enjoyed playing with Automatic Packet Reporting System (APRS) trackers for use in support of public service events such as the Athens Marathon.
+Portable APRS: I have enjoyed playing with Automatic Packet Reporting System (APRS) trackers for use in support of public service events such as the Athens Marathon.

 I have put together a 2m APRS tracker consisting of a Byonics TinyTrak3, a Byonics GST-1 Sentence Translator, a DeLorme Earthmate Serial GPS receiver, an Icom IC-2AT HT, and a 9.6v 1000mAh NiCD battery.
 For use of this tracking station on water or in inclement weather, the entire station fits within a water-proof Pelican #1200 case with gasketed BNC-feedthrough upon which a rubber duck, whippy 1/4λ, or 1/2λ extendable antenna can be mounted.
 (Read more about the APRS Tracker in a Pelican Case and my other work with APRS in Bicycle-Mobile Station.)

-I tested but never finalized an APRS tracker using APRSdroid software (link), a retired Motorola DROID RAZR XT912 Android smartphone, and a Baofeng UV-5R HT as described in the September, 2014 QST Hints and Kinks.
-I plan to package this tracker in some sort of rugged, weather-tight case.
+I tested but never finalized an APRS tracker using APRSdroid software (link), a retired Android smartphone, and a Baofeng UV-5R HT as described in the September, 2014 QST Hints and Kinks.
+The plan was to package this tracker in some sort of rugged, weather-tight case, but that never happened.

-Since I already have a second DeLorme Earthmage Serial GPS receiver, a second Byonics GST-1 Sentence Translator, and numerous retired Icom IC-2AT HTs, I plan to build another APRS tracker similar but perhaps smaller than my current APRS Tracker in a Pelican Case.
+Since I already have a second DeLorme Earthmage Serial GPS receiver and a second Byonics GST-1 Sentence Translator, I might build another APRS tracker similar to but perhaps smaller than my current APRS Tracker in a Pelican Case.

 I don't operate HF while on the bicycle but do use the bicycle to transport myself and my equipment to HF field operations.
 I have carried my QRP Station in a Bag in a backpack while bicycling, and I've carried my K2 Travel Kit behind my bicycle in a trailer (FoBB 2010) and on my bicycle's rear rack (FoBB 2011).
 I developed the much smaller and lighter KX1 Mini Travel Kit to allow easier transport of ham radio on the bicycle.
 After replacing the KX1 with a KX3, I built the KX3 Travel Kit to carry on the bicycle and later, after acquiring a K1 and then a KX2, I built the smaller, lighter K1 Travel Kit and KX2 Mini Travel Kit to carry on the bicycle.